Skip to content

 • ws_allocate - command to allocate

-• -F scratch - on the scratch filesystem
+• -F horse - on the horse filesystem

 • -r 7 -m marie.testuser@tu-dresden.de - send a reminder to marie.testuser@tu-dresden.de 7 days before expiration